mpaulq/calculator-app/README.md

 To install the application simply clone the repository, go to the project directory and then install the dependencies running `npm install`.

-Set the environment variables by copying the sample file and changing acording to your preference, by writing on the terminal `cp .env.sample .env`.
+Set the environment variables by copying the sample file writing on the terminal `cp .env.sample .env` and changing acording to your preference.

 ## Available Scripts